ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 | dmarc  | temperror | [this document] | active |
 Table: "Authentication-Results Result Registry Update"

-##  DMARC Tag Registry {#dmarc-tag-registry}
+##  DMARC Tags Registry {#dmarc-tags-registry}

-A registry tree called "Domain-based Message Authentication, Reporting, and Conformance (DMARC) Parameters" exists, and it and any sub-registries thereunder should be updated to reference this document.
-Within it, a new sub-registry called the "DMARC Tag Registry" exists.
+A registry group called "Domain-based Message Authentication, Reporting, and Conformance (DMARC)" exists, and it and any registries within it should be updated to reference this document.
+Within it, a registry called "DMARC Tags" exists.

-Names of DMARC tags are registered with IANA in this sub-registry.
+Names of DMARC tags are registered with IANA in this registry.
 Entries are assigned only for values that have been documented in a manner that satisfies the terms of Specification Required, per [@RFC8126].
 Each registration includes the tag name; the specification that defines it; a brief description; and its status, which is one of "current", "experimental", or "historic".
-The Designated Expert needs to confirm that the provided specification adequately describes the new tag and clearly presents how it would be used within the DMARC context by Domain Owners and Mail Receivers.
+The Designated Expert needs to confirm that the provided specification adequately describes the tag and clearly presents how it would be used within the DMARC context by Domain Owners and Mail Receivers.